-Saturday at dusk, the ferry to Crete smelled of diesel fuel when it left from Athens’s port of Pireaus.
+Saturday at dusk, the ferry to Crete smelled of diesel fuel when it left from Athens’s port of Piraeus.
 Poseidon’s temple on the promontory of Sounion faded in a pink-blue sunset as we slapped swells along the slate-colored Mediterranean.
 I lay back on a sling deck-chair, all I could afford for the night’s sail, and drifted in and out of sleep.
-I awoke when a blast from the ship’s horn signaled we were pulling into port with the vision of an angry-faced Costas still in my head.
+I awoke when a blast from the ship’s horn signaled that we were pulling into port with the vision of an angry-faced Costas still in my head.

 We turned off the paved road, onto a steep, winding dirt stretch.
 In the rosy afternoon light, the Rover’s engine whined through sharp turns, and we looked out onto brown rolling terrain dotted with groves of olive trees and vineyards scattered between simple stone farmhouses and wooded areas that gave off the scent of pine.
 We entered the small village of Castelli, just a few scattered simple houses on a rocky hillside.
 Chickens squawked and scurried to avoid the wheels of the car while flocks of goats bleated in the grassy glen, and we smelled the residual smoke of outdoor brick ovens as we pulled up to the home of Sophia’s parents.
-The yellow stone building was small, on one level with an orange-tiled roof and a planked wooden door.
+The yellow stone building was small, on one level, with an orange-tiled roof and a planked wooden door.
 A ceramic window-box burst with red and pink flowers.
 Achilles led me to a wooden picnic table in the garden, while Sophia went into the house to prepare some of the Easter leftovers.
-The adults of the village were having a nap after gorging themselves on the afternoon’s feast, and while I ate, some children stood around us and stared.
+The adults of the village napped after gorging themselves on the afternoon’s feast, and as I ate, some children stood around and stared.

 Over dinner, Achilles talked about the wedding ceremony and the vows he and Sophia would take.
 In Greece, the woman still takes an oath to honor and obey her husband, but if the bride steps on the groom’s foot as she says the words, all bets are off.
 That was something, Achilles told me while Sophia was inside, he wouldn’t abide.
 I smiled to myself as he spoke: the Greeks had given us democracy and philosophy.
 Now, they’d invented an early warning system for a married life of hell.
 The roasted lamb was tasty, so I just nodded and continued to eat under the eyes of my young audience.